California’s Central Coast is a bit of a mystery to many travelers.

 What Paso Robles Wine Country Is Known For

-With more than 200 wineries there is a lot happening in Paso Robles Wine Country.
-More than 80% of the wine produced in the Paso Robles wine region is red wine and it’s known as one of the premier spots in California for growing Rhône varieties and producing red blends.
+With more than 200 wineries, a lot is happening in Paso Robles Wine Country.
+More than 80% of the wine produced in the Paso Robles wine region is red wine, and it’s known as one of the premier spots in California for growing Rhône varieties and producing red blends.

 Across the region’s 11 viticultural areas, you’ll find a spectrum of geography and climates.
-Ask local winemakers and they’ll lament the fact the region is sometimes coined “The Next Napa Valley.”
-They feel that’s not acknowledging that Paso Robles wine country is its own distinct place with distinct wine culture.
+Ask local winemakers, and they’ll lament that the region is sometimes coined “The Next Napa Valley.”
+They feel that’s not acknowledging that Paso Robles wine country is its unique place with distinct wine culture.

-As you taste and explore, it’s apparent that a “rising tide, all ships” mentality is largely at play.
-And that’s not just in regards to the success of the wine country but also in regards to the long-term sustainability and health.
+As you taste and explore, it’s apparent that a “rising tide, all ships” mentality is primarily at play.
+And that’s not just about the success of the wine country but also the long-term sustainability and health.

-You already know that California is a global leader when it comes to sustainability in wine and you see that in Paso Robles everywhere from the pioneering wineries like J. Lohr to many of the new generation winemakers.
+You already know that California is a global leader in sustainability in wine, and you see that in Paso Robles everywhere, from the pioneering wineries like J. Lohr to many of the new generation winemakers.